ToxicFrog/doom-mods/gzap/doc/design/protocol.md

 Displays a message from Archipelago.
-If it contains colour information it is the responsibility of the *sender* to encode that; the colour escape character represented as "\c" gzDoom string literals is "\x1C" (FILE SEPARATOR).
+If it contains colour information it is the responsibility of the *sender* to encode that; the colour escape character represented as "\c" UZDoom string literals is "\x1C" (FILE SEPARATOR).

 #### `ITEM` `id` `count`